 Over 50% or more, depending on your industry, of your retention policies are triggered from some event.
 These policies, outlined by industry or corporate regulations, provide guidance on how to safeguard business critical content and keep you compliant.

 With event-based retention, the retention period is linked to the existence of a particular trigger event, such as an account closure or employee separation, rather than just the time since creation.

 Simply put, it uses the value of a metadata date field to trigger the start of the retention period.
 The value of this date corresponds to when a business event occurred (e.g. when contracts renew, employees leave, and sometimes come back, assets retire).
 These events, many of which will occur in the future, signal the start of the retention period.

 Box allows retention policies to be applied in several different ways.
 Policies can be applied globally to all new content, to all content in a specified folder or via the application of metadata.
 Now, with the release of event-based retention you can choose either the Box create/upload date or a specific metadata field as the start date.

 By applying a template, you can associate metadata to a file or to a folder and cascade the metadata to the folder contents.
 Once the metadata requirements are met the content is held indefinitely.
 Once the metadata start date field is populated, the retention period is calculated.
 As an example, you may have a project folder where all the content needs to be retained and protected against deletion for the duration of the project.
 Once the project ends, all content, regardless of when it was created, is retained for 5 years, then disposed of.

-In the same manner, event-based retention pertains to employee departures, contract expirations, asset retirements, etc. For a full explanation of how to configure retention policies, please refer to our knowledge base article.
+In the same manner, event-based retention pertains to employee departures, contract expirations, asset retirements, etc. For a full explanation of how to configure retention policies, please refer to our support documentation.